The moment you realize your stress system is broken

 When you notice the thought “I will never meet this deadline,” you ask: What is my evidence?
 Have I missed deadlines in the past?
 (Often no.) Is this deadline actually impossible or just challenging?
 (Usually the latter.)
 What would actually happen if I missed it?
 (Usually less catastrophic than imagined.)

-Why it works: Cognitive behavioral stress management produces the most durable stress reduction of any single-technique approach, with effects sustained over 12+ month follow-up periods [5].
+Why it works: In a randomized controlled trial of women with early-stage breast cancer, cognitive-behavioral stress management produced durable reductions in depressive symptoms and improved quality of life sustained over an 11-year follow-up [5].
 CBSM produces lasting change because you are addressing the thought patterns that generate stress, not just masking symptoms.
 When you stop catastrophizing, you stop triggering the physiological stress response.

 Implementation: Keep a stress thought record.
 Write the situation (“received critical feedback on my presentation”), your automatic thought (“I am incompetent”), the emotions it triggered (“shame, anxiety”), and then challenge it.
 “Is that thought actually true?
 What evidence do I have?
 What would I tell a friend in this situation?”